Aggressive Student Behavior Policy

-A College official who believes that they have been subjected to aggressive behavior by a student must report the incident to the Department of Safety and Security.
+A College official who believes that they have been subjected to aggressive behavior by a student must report the incident to the Department of Public Safety, Associate Dean of Students, and/or the Vice President for Student Life and Dean of Students.
 Upon receipt of a report of aggressive behavior:

 - A directive of “No Contact” with the complainant will be immediately issued;

-- The President or the Vice President for Student Life and Dean of Students will determine whether or not interim suspension is warranted until adjudication of the alleged violation.
+- The President or the Vice President for Student Life and Dean of Students, or designee, will determine whether or not interim suspension is warranted until adjudication of the alleged violation.

-- The Vice President for Student Life and Dean of Students will request to speak to the class/club/team, etc. to acknowledge the incident, determine the well-being of the group, and advise that the matter is being addressed (the faculty member or staff member may deny this request).
+- The Vice President for Student Life and Dean of Students, or designee, will request to speak to the class/club/team, etc. to acknowledge the incident, determine the well-being of the group, and advise that the matter is being addressed (the faculty member or staff member may deny this request).

 Procedure for Adjudication of Aggressive Behavior Cases

-All aggressive behavior complaints involving students against College officials, after reported to the Department of Safety and Security, will be referred to the Student Conduct Board and will be adjudicated according to the student conduct procedures set forth in the Student Code of Conduct.
-(See Student Conduct Board Hearing in the Student Code of Conduct).
+All aggressive behavior complaints involving students against College officials, after reported to the Department of Public Safety, will be referred through the Code of Student Conduct process and will be adjudicated according to the code of student conduct procedures.

 - Faculty and staff who have or will have direct contact (i.e., teach, advise, coach) with the student in the current semester and the following semester will be notified of the student’s action;

-- Faculty and staff who are victims of aggressive behavior will be notified of the outcome of the Student Conduct Board hearing.
+- Faculty and staff who are victims of aggressive behavior will be notified of the outcome of the Code of Student Conduct hearing.